Amity Logo

 1. The difference in terms of focus

 The age and the size of a business determine whether it will hire a business data analyst or not.
 Usually, bigger organizations employ business intelligence while business analytics can be used by organizations of every size.
-A business that has passed through significant restructuring or a younger one is likelier to focus on business analytics so that it can use its historical data to predict future trends.
-More established organizations, which are usually content with their growth rate, focus on business intelligence tools to get information on current operations and performance.

 The thing is that most businesses will benefit when they use both at the same time.